jmd-dk/concept/concept/docs/installation.rst

 the chosen installation directory.
 To completely remove the CO\ *N*\ CEPT installation, simply remove this directory.

-The installation will take an hour or two on modern hardware and take up about 1.5 GB of storage.
+The installation will take about an hour and a half on modern hardware and take up about 1.7 GB of storage.
 Should the installation process end prematurely (e.g. if you kill it yourself), simply rerun the installation command and it will pick up from where it was.